Thomas Böcker

 Final Symphony II debuted in Germany in August 2015, performed by the Beethoven Orchestra Bonn, conducted by Eckehard Stier.
 The UK premiere was with the London Symphony Orchestra, which then travelled to Japan for three more concerts with sold-out performances for an audience of 7,000.
 Nobuo Uematsu and Masashi Hamauzu took on the role of presenters for the programmes in Osaka and Yokohama.
 Subsequent performances took place in Finland, Sweden and the Netherlands.

-The exclusive arrangements for Final Symphony II are by Jonne Valtonen and Roger Wanamo, and a new suite of music from Final Fantasy XIII was written by the original composer Masashi Hamauzu.
+The exclusive arrangements for Final Symphony II are by Jonne Valtonen and Roger Wanamo, and a new suite of music from FINAL FANTASY XIII was written by the original composer Masashi Hamauzu.

 Jonne Valtonen